ErpNetDocs/tech/advanced/custom-attributes/domain-with-property-allowed-values.md

 4. Default values specified in the document type.
 (Priority 20)

-5. If none of the above contains a value for the custom property, but the value is instead specified in the document type: <br> Set an empty (NULL) value.
+5. If none of the above contains a value for the custom property, but the value is instead specified in the document type: Set an empty (NULL) value.
 (Priority 10)

 > [!NOTE]
 >